axibase/atsd/rule-engine/derived.md

 #### Received Time

-To store derived commands with exactly the same time as the incoming command, set the millisecond field `ms:` to the [`timestamp`](window-fields.md#date-fields) field.
-The `timestamp` field represents the timestamp of the command that caused the window status event.
+To store a derived command with the same time as an incoming command, set the `ms:` millisecond parameter to [`${timestamp}`](window-fields.md#date-fields).
+This placeholder represents the timestamp of the command that caused the window status event.

 ```bash
 series e:${entity} m:disk_free=${100 - value} ${commandTags} ms:${timestamp}
 ```

-> If the **Check On Exit** option is enabled for time-based window, some of the events are caused by exiting commands and the `timestamp` field returns the time of the oldest command, rounded to seconds.
+> If the **Check on Exit** option is enabled for time-based window, some events are caused by exiting commands and the `timestamp` field returns the time of the oldest command, rounded to seconds.

-To round the input time to seconds, use the seconds field `s:` and the [`floor`](functions.md#mathematical) function:
+To round the input time to seconds, use the  `s:` seconds parameter and [`floor`](functions.md#mathematical) function:

 ```bash
 series e:${entity} m:disk_free=${100 - value} ${commandTags} s:${floor(timestamp/1000)}